How to Move a Washing Machine

 Step 2: Clean out the drum thoroughly

 You may find some stored-up detergent that you’ve been using to wash your clothes when you take a careful look at the drum.
-You can either use the pre-set clean cycle to clean the drum from any stored detergent or you run a short wash cycle with only water.
+You can either use the pre-set clean cycle to clean the drum from any stored detergent or run a short wash cycle with only water.
 The drain lines of your washer will also be cleaned out by doing this.

 Step 3: Dry out the drum perfectly